lawnjelly/Misc/Batching/batching.md

 * Try steps to increase batching given above
 * Try switching 'single_rect_fallback' to on
 * The single rect fallback method is the default used without batching, and it is approximately twice as fast, however it can result in flicker on some hardware, so its use is discouraged
+* After trying the above, if your scene is still performaing worse, you may be fill-rate limited.
+In which case, consider turning off batching.

 ### I use custom shaders and the items are not batching
 * Custom shaders can be problematic for batching, see the custom shaders section

 ### I use a large number of textures, so few items are being batched
 * Consider the use of texture atlases.
-As well as allowing batching these reduce the need for state changes associated with changing texture.
+As well as allowing batching, these reduce the need for state changes associated with changing texture.